 Tucked away in a small storefront among the bustling fish market you'll find the most delicious pumpkin steamed buns in all of New York City.

 The roast pork buns are good too and there's an array of sweet and savory baked and steamed items ranging from $1 to $3.

 If you're looking for jewelry, handbags, perfume, sunglasses, watches, wallets, shoes, etc. walk along Canal Street between Broadway and Mulberry Street.

 You will have many shops to choose from.
 Don’t be shy about ‘haggling’ (negotiating) – try it and you may get a better deal.

 Though we don’t endorse purchasing knock-off counterfeit handbags, we can provide you with information about where and how to do this.

-Don’t forget – selling counterfeit goods is a crime, so be careful in who you deal with.
+Don’t forget – selling counterfeit goods is a crime, so be careful with who you deal.